 Take a birds eye view on a 30-minute scenic flight over the Archway, Arnhem land escarpments and Magela floodplains.
 In Jabiru we visit the Bowali Visitor Centre and the Warradjan Aboriginal Cultural Centre before embarking on a Yellow Water wetlands cruise.
 Our guide will point out the species of abundant birdlife such as brolga, jabiru and masses of magpie geese.
 Buffalo and brumbies roam the area and it’s Crocodylus central with an estimated four crocodiles per 100sqm.

-From Kakadu, we travel to Pine Creek breaking at the unique Lazy Lizard Tavern which is constructed from termite mound mud bricks.
+From Kakadu, we travel to Pine Creek breaking for lunch at the Pine Creek Railway Resort.
 Our afternoon takes us to the picturesque and refreshing Edith Falls before finishing our day at Katherine.

 1 Night Stay: Ibis Styles, Katherine